countable-web/open-source-corporation/TRANSPARENCY.md

 ### Caveats:
   1. As mentioned elsewhere, the need to be clear about what information is Confidential and careful it's not released along with everything else.
   2. The cost of publishing everything on public channels.
-This should be mitigated by automating by convention an tools.
+This should be mitigated by automating by convention and tools.
   3. The cost of ensuring what's released is clear and interpreted how intended.

 ### Examples of Things We Release Publicly: